Netherlands to Spain

 In Spain, one may retire comfortably on €20,000-€25,000 per year.
 However, if you are from a non-EU nation, you must have at least €27,793 in passive income each year in order to get a Spanish retirement visa and relocate to Spain.

-Moving overseas involves a great deal of effort, planning, and dedication.
+Moving furniture to Spain overseas involves a great deal of effort, planning, and dedication.
 It may also be stressful and expensive.
 Use this checklist to ensure your move to Spain go as smoothly as possible.

 - Create a budget that accounts for the expense of living